ADD & ADHD,

-Be aware as you sit, whether or not your body is relaxed- I often do little checks on the body when I feel some pain, discomfort, tightness, or when my attention is pulled to an area.
+Be aware as you sit, whether or not your body is relaxed- I often do little checks on the body when I feel some pain, discomfort, or tightness, or when my attention is pulled to an area.

 My toe might hurt, but it might be a bigger issue, my foot might be hitting a nerve in my leg.
 I adjust a little bit and see if the pain stops in my toe and my leg feels looser or more relaxed too.